marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/source-files-containing-type-information.rst

 * You need to add the file to the list of source files the type machinery scans.
 There are four cases:

-  a* For a back-end file, this is usually done
-    automatically; if not, you should add it to ``target_gtfiles`` in the appropriate port's entries in :samp:`config.gcc`.
+  * For a back-end file, this is usually done automatically; if not, you should add it to ``target_gtfiles`` in the appropriate port's entries in :samp:`config.gcc`.